nielstron/pyblnet/README.md

 - Webinterface  - Class BLnetWeb
 - BLNet-Direct protocol [1] - Class BLNETDirect

+However, as of now, there is no testing on the BLNet-Direct protocol *of any kind*, so enabling it is discouraged until the interface is fixed.
+Parsing the data via the web interface is the preferred way of accessing the BLNet for now.

 The class BLNET is a wrapper around the two classes.
 When initializing the class, the two interfaces can be activated/deactivated.
 BLNetDirect provides 'analog', 'digital',  'speed', 'energy', 'power', whereas BLnetWeb supports 'analog' and 'digital' only.
 If both are active, BLNetDirect has priority.